mgeisler/textwrap/README.md

 ## Examples

-The library comes with a small example programs that shows various features.
+The library comes with some small example programs that shows various features.

 ### Layout Example